Finding Optimal Tangent Points for Reducing Distortions of Hard-label Attacks

 \subsection{Notations and Assumption}

 Before we formally prove Theorem~\ref{theorm:1}, let us first define the notations that will be used in the proof.
 Let $\mathbf{x}$ denote the original image, and w.l.o.g. we assume the boundary sample $\mathbf{x}_{t-1} = \mathbf{0}$ be the origin of the coordinate axis.
-Let $B$ denote a $n$-dimensional ball centered at $\mathbf{x}_{t-1}$ with the radius of $R$, and its surface is denoted as $S :=\partial B$.\footnote{In this proof, $B$ denotes a complete ball.
-However, $B$ denotes the hemisphere in the main text of the paper.} Theorem~\ref{theorm:1} assumes that the classification decision boundary of the target model is the hyperplane $H$, which is defined by its unit normal vector $\mathbf{u}$.
+Let $B$ denote a $n$-dimensional ball centered at $\mathbf{x}_{t-1}$ with the radius of $R$, and its surface is denoted as $S :=\partial B$.
+Note that $B$ denotes a complete ball in this proof.
+However, $B$ denotes the hemisphere in the main text of the paper.
+Theorem~\ref{theorm:1} assumes that the classification decision boundary of the target model is the hyperplane $H$, which is defined by its unit normal vector $\mathbf{u}$.
 Then, the hyperplane $H$ divides $\mathbb{R}^n$ into two half-spaces:

 In the attack, $H_{\geq 0}$ mainly contains the adversarial region, and $H_{\leq 0}$ represents the non-adversarial region.
 In Fig. \ref{fig:proof_notations}, we visually represent the hyperplane $H$ and two half-spaces in $\mathbb{R}^3$.